arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Uploading a sketch to the Portenta Machine Control in the Arduino Cloud](assets/user-manual-33.png)

-Navigate into **Dashboards** again, your board should connect to the Wi-Fi® network you defined before (you can follow the connection process with the online editor integrated Serial Monitor).
+Navigate into **Dashboards** again; your board should connect to the Wi-Fi® network you defined before (you can follow the connection process with the online editor-integrated Serial Monitor).
 Your Portenta's Machine Control digital output at channel `0` should light on or off when the position of the switch changes.

 ## Support